 As with any successful entrepreneur, Madam Walker also had competitors, most notably Annie Turnbo Pope Malone.
 It is true that Sarah Breedlove McWilliams sold Malone’s Poro products for about a year in St. Louis and then in Denver.
 Not long after she married Charles Joseph “C. J.” Walker in early 1906, there was a rift of some kind between the two women that caused Madam Walker to sever ties with Malone.
 By April of 1906 Madam Walker was selling her own line of hair care products.

-I’ve written about this fissure in On Her Own Ground and will write in more detail about this posthumous rivalry in a forthcoming blog article, but some of the claims about whether and when Malone became a millionaire are impossible to document.
+I’ve written about this fissure in On Her Own Ground and have expanded upon the rivalry in a recent blog article (“The Facts about Madam Walker and Annie Malone”) where I address the difficulty in documenting whether Malone was a millionaire, too.
 We are fortunate that F. B. Ransom and Violet Reynolds were such conscientious record keepers.
 As a result, thousands of pages of Madam Walker’s personal and business correspondence are preserved at the Indiana Historical Society.
 There is no comparable set of records for Annie Malone or the Poro Company.